Research at the Memorial

-The section of the Memorial which holds written records of war is called the Research Centre.
-The collections maintained by the Research Centre document Australian involvement in war and warlike operations.
+The section of the Memorial that holds written records of war is called the Research Centre.
+The collections maintained by the Research Centre document Australian involvement in war and operational service.
 Additionally, these documents can provide information on the historical background, and the effects on Australian society, of the conflicts in which Australia has been involved.

-While you can use this website to access over two million of the Research Centre's digitised historic documents and records, this represents only a small proportion of the records we hold.
+While you can use this website to access the Research Centre’s digitised historic documents and records, this represents only a small proportion of the records we hold.

 The Reading Room is a dedicated facility within the Memorial where we provide research assistance and access to the Research Centre’s non-digitised archival material.

 The Research Centre will be reopening to visitors on 1 July 2020 by appointment only.
 The number of visitors allowed in the Research Centre per session will be limited.
 Available places will be allocated on a first come, first served basis.